ShoppinPal/vend-nodejs-sdk/README.md

 1. Added sample API call for fetching product
   1. requires nothing more than a subdomain/domain-prefix and basic authN for developers to start experimenting: `NODE_ENV=dev node sample.js`
   2. *always* uses promises instead of callbacks
+  3. *handles* 429 response code for rate limiting by retrying as many as 3 times
 2. Uses oauth for API calls.

 Roadmap
 =======

 1. Add sample API calls for all the exposed REST endpoints at https://developers.vendhq.com/documentation/api/index.html
-  1. *must* handle 429 response code for rate limiting
 2. Code up a plug-&-play or drop-in utility class for OAuth w/ Vend that anyone can add to their workflow.